 Expert witness work

-Our expertise is focused exclusively on single-family residential construction.
-We can provide support in conflicts reaching litigation that demand expert witness assistance in any capacity from discovery through deposition into a trial as necessary.
+Our expertise is focused on residential construction.
+We provide expert witness services for conflicts reaching litigation that require assistance in any capacity from discovery through deposition, mediation, arbitration and trial as necessary.

 Home addition feasibility analysis